stbow/mahisti-clicker/README.md

 	- launch and track journeys? button to launch ship, progress bar, money is updated when it gets back
 		- could also risk shipwreck occasionally - random number generator
 - kahyalar recruited, cost to recruit new kahya, button to recruit
+	- 10k kahyalar "the shahre have"
+	- 3750 = more than in the palace
+	- 19000 = more than in the country, including the army
+	- Five altınlar would build and outfit a brand-new ship, hire and supply a crew, and fill her hold with a modest cargo for a month’s voyage out to Amariyan or Imakami (this can't be right)

 ### phase 3